Subject Area: Agriculture and Animal Sciences

-The Enology Specialist program prepares graduates with a comprehensive examination of the field of enology (wine making) offered through the Viticulture and Enology Science and Technology Alliance (VESTA) consortium of colleges.
-The program provides the knowledge required to produce wines of the highest quality and provides students with the science, agriculture and business skills necessary to enhance the rapidly growing wine industry.
-Students have the option of earning an AAS, Diploma or Certificate.
+The Enology program offers a comprehensive examination of the field of enology (wine making) offered through the Viticulture and Enology Science and Technology Alliance (VESTA) consortium of 17 colleges and universities.
+The program provides the knowledge required to produce wines of the highest quality and provides the science, agriculture and business skills necessary to participate in Iowa’s rapidly growing wine industry.
+Included is a foundation in chemistry and biology along with courses related to equipment operation, cellar maintenance and wine analysis.
+The program is designed to include field work and practicums at local wineries.

 Quality Control Manager